axiao/delaunay/README.md

 ========
 A Delaunay triangulator.

-Currently the quad-edge datastructure for planar subdivisions described in a paper by Guibas and Stolfi,
+Currently uses the quad-edge data structure for planar subdivisions described in a paper by Guibas and Stolfi,
 [Primitives for the Manipulation of General Subdivisions and the Computation of Voronoi Diagrams](http://portal.acm.org/citation.cfm?doid=282918.282923), ACM Transactions on Graphics 4(2):74–123, April 1985,